nathanroberts/nathanroberts.github.io/work/eresolve.md

 {: .mb2 .mt4}
 ### Challenges

-{: .db .ml2 .mr4}
-**•** The early version of eResolve was jam-packed with extra information and heavy on decorations.
+- The early version of eResolve was jam-packed with extra information and heavy on decorations.
 This left users unsure of where to look or what to do.

-{: .db .ml2 .mr4}
-**•** We wanted the user to have more control by negotiating payment amounts, terms and dates but also set parameters that a financial institution would be comfortable accepting.
+- We wanted the user to have more control by negotiating payment amounts, terms and dates but also set parameters that a financial institution would be comfortable accepting.
 We are currently exploring if/how we can leverage data to intelligently propose terms that work well for both the user and the financial institution.

-{: .db .ml2 .mr4}
-**•** After a user agrees to a payment plan, what's the best way to interact with them?
+- After a user agrees to a payment plan, what's the best way to interact with them?
 Payment reminder options, progress updates,  and pay-off celebrations are all being considered as options to continue the human-friendly approach outside of the initial experience.

 {: .mb2 .mt4}
 ### Solution

-{: .db .ml2 .mr4}
-**•** We simplified the user flow by taking a "[one thing per page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/)" approach: instead of putting everything on one page, we separated the process into multiple, minimal pages.
+- We simplified the user flow by taking a "[one thing per page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/)" approach: instead of putting everything on one page, we separated the process into multiple, minimal pages.

-{: .db .ml2 .mr4}
-**•** We cleaned up the interface by removing extraneous containers, shapes, shadows and a complex layout.
+- We cleaned up the interface by removing extraneous containers, shapes, shadows and a complex layout.
 We added a clear typographic hierarchy, friendly color scheme and straightforward single-column layout.

-{: .f4-l .lh-copy .dark-gray .mb4}
-Here are a few of the screens we presented:
+- Here are a few of the screens we presented:

 {: .wider}
 ![Landing page - Mobile](/assets/img/experian/eresolve-01.jpg "Landing page - Mobile"){: .mb2 .mt2}